fitmat/FMBridge/README.md

-## Whats new in the release - v0.1.26
+## Whats new in the release - v0.1.27
-* Updated the reponse for Multiplayer
-* FMDriver with new communication protocol (JSON)
-* Updated internal file system for better performance and scalability
-* Updated the reponse for actions which has properties
+* changes in setGameMode API (Ref. section 1.7.5)

 # 1. ReadMe
 ## 1.1 What is FBridge?